schoolofdevops/ultimate-kubernetes-bootcamp/chapters/kubespray-prereqs.md

    * CPU: 2 Cores
    * Disk: 50 GB

+## Vagrant Setup:
+This tutorial assumes you have Vagrant+VirtualBox setup.
+While Vagrant is used for basic infrastructure requirements but the lessons learned in this tutorial can be applied to other platforms.
+Start from [Set up Kubernetes Using Kubespray](#Settin-Up-Kubernetes-Using-Kubespray), if you have VMs running elsewhere.

-## Software Requirements on Host Machine:
+### Software Requirements on Host Machine:
    * Virtual Box (latest)
    * Vagrant (latest)
    * Git Bash (Only for Windows)
    * Conemu (Only for Windows)

-## Set up Learning Environment:
+### Set up Learning Environment:
    * Make a work directory and change to that directory

      ```